Adult Protective Services

 - Inappropriate and/or inadequate clothing; lack of the necessary medical aids.

-Mandatory Reporting of Abuse, Neglect or Exploitation
+Mandatory Reporting of Abuse and Neglect

 South Dakota law requires individuals in the medical and mental health professions and employees or entities that have ongoing contact with and exposure to elders and adults with disabilities, to report knowledge or reasonable suspicion of abuse or neglect of elders and adults with disabilities.